Cloudhunter/OpenCCSensors/README.md

 Next, run: ant

-It should find the Buildfile and start downloading MCP and Forge.
+It should find the Buildfile and start downloading Forge and MCP.

 It will start decompiling Minecraft and then after a few minutes there should be a file called 'OpenCCSensors-VERSION.jar' in build/dist.
 That is the compiled version of OpenCCSensors.